LBeaudoux/tatoebatools/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 To read a table, just call its iterator.
 The downloading of data files will be automatically handled in the background.

-Set the *scope* argument to 'added' to only read rows that did not exist in the previous version of the file.
+Set the *scope* argument to 'added' to only read rows that did not exist in the previous version of an updated file.
 Set it to 'removed' to iterate over the rows that don't exist anymore.

 Examples
 """"""""